Engineering and Computer Science

 interest in biochemistry, polymer science and surface chemistry.

-The Biomedical Library and Engineering Library cooperate to collect works on biomaterials, biomechanics, hearing and vision research, rehabilitation, and medical instrumentation to support the research of the Bioengineering Department.
+Of interest to engineering, the Biomedical Library collects works on biomaterials, biomechanics, hearing and vision research, rehabilitation, and medical instrumentation to support the research of the Bioengineering Department.
 The Dental Library collects in dental biomechanics and biomaterials.

 The Fisher Fine Arts Library collects materials on transportation as does the Lippincott Library (business aspects).
-The Lippincott collection offers supporting collections for energy management, management science, optimization, decision science, statistics, and other areas of applied mathematics.
-The Engineering Library and Fisher Fine Arts Library jointly support the needs of Digital Media Design undergraduate students.
+The Lippincott collection offers supporting collections for energy management, entrepreneurship, management science, optimization, decision science, statistics, and other areas of applied mathematics.

 Due to the proximity of the Drexel University Library, reciprocal user arrangements have been established.
 Penn faculty can register at Drexel's Library for borrowing privileges, and Penn graduate students use letters of introduction to establish borrowing privileges at Drexel.
 There is much mutual use of both libraries.